-A. All participants will take part in all courses and activities in the INDC academic program, except students who are defined as "research fellows".
-According to the rules listed below, the participants will gain weekly semester credits (credits) towards an MA degree, and in addition, towards an INDC graduation certificate.

-B. The maximum academic accreditation potential within the program is 41 credits (45 credits for international fellows).

-C. In order to receive an MA degree all courses must be passed with the required passing grade with a minimum of 36 credits.
-Due to the uniqueness of the INDC program, the itinerary requires courses that provide academic accreditation at a scope of 41 credits (except for exemptions).

-- D. The final grade of the MA degree is calculated as follows: - All courses 80%.
+- a.
+All participants will take part in all courses and activities in the INDC academic program, except participants who are defined as "research fellows".
+According to the rules listed below, the participants will gain weekly semester credits (credits) towards an MA degree, and in addition, towards an INDC graduation certificate. - b.
+The maximum academic accreditation potential within the program is 39 credits. - c.
+In order to receive an MA degree all courses must be passed with the required passing grade with a minimum of 36 credits.
+Due to the uniqueness of the INDC program, the itinerary requires courses that provide academic accreditation at a scope of 39 credits. - d.
+The final grade of the MA degree is calculated as follows:

+1. All courses - 80%.